Focusing on Nutrition in Rehab is Key to Meeting Goals and Feeling Healthy

 People who progress through detox often find they are given questions about their nutrition, food, and dietary habits.
-The first step is to assess where they diss the diet and active addiction, health history, and treatment plan for deficiencies.
+The first step is to assess their addiction, and health history and create a treatment plan for deficiencies.
 Food diaries are usually required and nutrition or cooking classes may be offered to help understand the importance of proper nutrients.
 A fitness instructor may also meet with you to discuss personal needs in taking better care of your body.
 Alcohol and other drugs often take zinc, calcium, iron, and vitamins from the body but don’t replenish them.
 The food that you eat matters and, most likely, you are not eating healthy if you have an addiction.
 If you are, your body may not be absorbing the nutrients.

 Nutrition and Relapse